 Whiskey & Moonshine Tasting

 Whiskey tasting is another must-do when visiting Tennessee so we took a trip to Nelson’s Green Brier Distillery which is a revival of the original Tennessee Whiskey company.
 The Distillery offers daily tours every hour.
 If you miss the tour or it sells out, you can still enjoy self-guided tastings.
 I highly recommend eating something before tasting as there is no food offered in the distillery.
 Luckily for us, Bad Luck Burger Club had a pop-up at the distillery and the burgers were amazing.
 After our whiskey tasting, we walked over to Tennessee Legend Distillery to sample their Whiskey, Moonshine, and Cream Liqueurs.
+There are also many day trips from Nashville offering wine, whiskey, craft beers, and moonshine.

 Enjoy the Nightlife